 At a conference in Madrid on Monday, HPE announced Composable Cloud, a hybrid platform that will use AI software to allow customers to connect data on HPE hardware with data stored in public clouds from Amazon, Microsoft and others.
 “Cloud is not a destination,” Neri said.
 “It is an experience and we need to compose our cloud to the specific workloads.”

-After missing out on cloud-computing services that are driving growth in information technology, the Intelligent Edge is HPE’s last best hope to power sales through the next decade.
+After missing out on cloud-computing services that are driving growth in information technology, HPE is turning to the Intelligent Edge as its last best hope to power sales through the next decade.
 What the company won’t be doing is buying revenue through mergers and acquisitions, Neri said, rather it will seek deals for intellectual property and talent.

 Despite a ripple of consolidation among software companies this year, Neri said he views the high tech valuations as limiting M&A among hardware companies.

 “Valuations have to make sense, and at this point, I think valuations are a little high,” he said.
 “That’s why we see a little bit of correction going on in the market.
 At this point in time, our focus is really on execution.

 Sign up for a complimentary subscription to B2BecNews, published 4x/week, covering technology and business trends in the growing B2B e-commerce industry.
 B2BecNews is published by Vertical Web Media LLC, which also publishes DigitalCommerce360.com, Internet Retailer and Internet Health Management.
 Contact B2BecNews editor Paul Demery at email@example.com and follow him on Twitter @pdemery.

 Follow us on LinkedIn and be the first to know when new B2BecNews content is published.Favorite